A Message from WorkForce Software

 Rhode Island | In Effect

 The Seattle Office of Labor Standards announced amendments to the city’s Paid Sick and Safe Time (PSST) Ordinance that increases their access to PSST when their place of work or family member’s school or place of care is closed.
-Beginning March 18, 2020, in addition to former protected uses of PSST, employees may now also use their PSST: when their family member’s school or place of care has been closed; and for a business with 250 or more full-time equivalent employees – when their place of business has reduced operations or been closed for any health or safety reason.
+Beginning March 18, 2020, in addition to former protected uses of PSST, employees may now also use their PSST: when their family member’s school or place of care has been closed; they have been diagnosed with COVID-19 and are following the instructions of a medical health officer or the advice of a doctor or nurse; and for a business with 250 or more full-time equivalent employees – when their place of business has reduced operations or been closed for any health or safety reason.

-Using Workforce Management Solutions to Support Your Coronavirus (COVID-19) Response
+Using Workforce Management Solutions to Support Your COVID-19 Response

 You may be able to modify the usage of your workforce management (WFM) solution to better support your business continuity plans and adapt to how your employees are now working.
 We’ve compiled a list of some examples of changes or capabilities that could be considered.

 Managing Absences Due to COVID-19